faranalytics/network-services/README.md

   - If a call exceeds the `egressQueueSizeLimit`, the `Promise` will reject with `QueueSizeLimitError` as its reason and the stream will close.
   - If an `error` event occurs on the `stream.Duplex`, the `Promise` will reject with the given reason.
   - If the `stream.Duplex` closes, the `Promise` will reject with `StreamClosedError` as its reason.
-  - If the `paths` Array is defined in the remote `ServiceAppOptions<T>` and a method is called that is not a registered property path, the `Promise` will reject with `PropertyPathError` as its reason.
+  - If the `paths` array is defined in the remote `ServiceAppOptions<T>` and a method is called that is not a registered property path, the `Promise` will reject with `PropertyPathError` as its reason.
   - If a property is invoked that is not a function on the remote Service App, the `Promise` will reject with `TypeError` as its reason.
   - If the call fails to resolve or reject prior to the `timeout` specified in `ServiceAPIOptions`, the `Promise` will reject with `CallTimeoutError` as its reason.